This book is an absolutely magical re-telling of the story of Tiger Lily from Peter Pan. The narrator is the fairy, Tinker Bell.

-Tiger Lily is a magical re-telling of the story of the character, Tiger Lily, from Peter Pan.
-The narrator is the fairy, Tinker Bell, and the story is just brilliant from beginning to end.
 I’ve always had a soft place in my heart for J. M.Barrie’s masterwork.
-Who among us hasn’t wanted to go to a place where they could remain young forever and never grow up?
+Who among us hasn’t wanted to go to a place where you could remain young forever and never grow up?

 Tinker Bell was a sympathetic character in this book, rather than the spoiled, jealous creature that she is portrayed as in Peter Pan: “A faerie heart is different from a human heart.
 Human hearts are elastic.
 They have room for all sorts of passions, and they can break and heal and love again and again.
-Faerie hearts are evolutionarily less sophisticated.
-They are small and hard, like tiny grains of sand.
-Our hearts are too small to love more than one person in a lifetime. … I went back to the burrow many nights, and watched Peter.
-I tried to talk sense into my hard little heart.
-But it had landed on Peter, a creature two hundred times my size and barely aware of me, and there was no prying it loose.” pg 77-78 (ebook)
+Faerie hearts are evolutionarily less sophisticated….
+Our hearts are too small to love more than one person in a lifetime. … I tried to talk sense into my hard little heart.
+But it had landed on Peter, a creature two hundred times my size and barely aware of me, and there was no prying it loose.” pg 77-78, ebook.

-The relationship between Tiger Lily, Peter, and Wendy is complicated but not, if you look at their underlying characters: “As you may have guessed already, Peter had a soul that was always telling itself lies.
+The relationship between Tiger Lily, Peter, and Wendy makes a lot more sense in this story.
+It is less about any potential failings by the girls.
+The main source of conflict seems to be Peter’s emotional immaturity: “As you may have guessed already, Peter had a soul that was always telling itself lies.
 When he was frightened, his soul told itself, “I’m not frightened.”
-And when something mattered that he couldn’t control, Peter’s soul told itself, “It doesn’t matter.”
-So while I trained my ears and tried to listen hard to him, I couldn’t always make out where he was, or what he felt.
-And so each time he let Wendy come a little closer, I didn’t see what it meant, or how it would end.” pg 169 (ebook)
+And when something mattered that he couldn’t control, Peter’s soul told itself, “It doesn’t matter.” pg 169, ebook.